Madonna della Seggiola: Techniques

-Influences on Other Artists
+Later influence

 1880 copy seen next to the original Madonna della Sedia in the Room of Saturn at the Palazzo Pitti.

 The Madonna della Sedia has been admired by many artists, poets, and engravers.
 It has been copied many times over and, historically, was considered one of the most revered of Raphael's Madonnas.
-There are a few enchanting legends connected to the Madonna della Sedia painting, one being about a beautiful Urbino peasant girl, Mary, who was as good as she was beautiful, charitable, and pious, who gave her assistance to an ill hermit she had stumbled upon.
+There are a few enchanting legends connected to the Madonna della Sedia painting.
+One is about a beautiful Urbino peasant girl, Mary, who was as good as she was beautiful, charitable, and pious, who gave her assistance to an ill hermit she had stumbled upon.
 The hermit rewarded the girl by blessing her and stating that she would be painted as the mother of God.
 Many years later, on a sunny day holding her infant in the garden and with her toddler son playing at her knees, she was spotted by a handsome young man at her garden gate.
 That young man was Raphael Sanzio who immediately said he would like to paint her as she sat there with her two sons, later represented as the original Virgin, Christ child, and St. John.